-- Maltose: During digestion, proteins are broken into polypeptides and starch into maltose in first step. - 4.
-Amino acids: During digestion, maltose is broken down to glucose and peptides to amino acids. - 5.
+- 4. Amino acids: During digestion, maltose is broken down to glucose and peptides to amino acids. - 5.
 Emulsified fats: Trypsin acts on proteins whereas lipase acts on emulsified fats. - 6.
-Pepsin: Pepsinogen is an inactive form whereas pepsin is an active form. - Duodenum: Caecum is an anterior part of large intestine whereas duodenum is an anterior part of small intestine.
+Pepsin: Pepsinogen is an inactive form whereas pepsin is an active form. - 7.
+Duodenum: Caecum is an anterior part of large intestine whereas duodenum is an anterior part of small intestine.

-- Gastric hydrochloric acid gives an acidic medium which is essential for the activity of gastric enzymes.
-It also kills bacteria (bactericidal) contained in food, mineral salts etc. It activates pepsinogen to pepsin. - Pepsinogen (inactive) → Pepsin - 2.
-Microvilli present in small intestine are small finger-like projections.
+1. Gastric hydrochloric acid gives an acidic medium which is essential for the activity of gastric enzymes.
+It also kills bacteria (bactericidal) contained in food, mineral salts etc. It activates pepsinogen to pepsin.

+Pepsinogen (inactive) \rightarrow Pepsin

+- 2. Microvilli present in small intestine are small finger-like projections.
 They greatly increase the surface area (nearly eight times that of the outer body surface) available for absorption of digested food and aid in mixing actions. - 3.
-Three functions of liver are: - (i) It secretes a fluid called bile which helps in emulsification of fats. - (ii) It produces red blood cells in the embryo. - (iii) It detoxifies toxic and metallic poisons and excretes them. - 4.
+Three functions of liver are: - i.
+It secretes a fluid called bile which helps in emulsification of fats. - ii.
+It regulates blood-sugar level in the body by retaining excess glucose. - iii.
+It detoxifies toxic and metallic poisons and excretes them. - 4.
 Bile neutralizes the acid content of the food received from the stomach and also makes it alkaline to enable the pancreatic and intestinal juices to digest the food.
 It also breaks down fat (oil droplets) into small globules.